tkalmi/array-negative-index/README.md

 ## Installation

 > [!NOTE]
-> This project is not meant to be ran in production.
+> This project is not meant to be used in production.
 Use at your own risk.

 Just install the package to your node project via npm: